 Cookies aren’t on this list.
 But edible treats aside, we’ve got some assorted tech gifts for the videophiles in your life.
-From $30 to $9,000, we’ve got you covered.
+From under $20 to $10,000, we’ve got you covered.

 For $30 you can’t beat a good setup disc.
 Get the most out of your HDTV (new or old) with one of these.
 We like the Disney World of Wonder, as it combines some excellent test patterns with easy to follow tutorials that everyone can understand.
 Highly recommended.